-Entrepreneurship majors must complete the University's Modes of Inquiry requirements, which are partially satisfied by MGT 252 Business Ethics (which also counts as a Religious/Theological Modes of Inquiry), MATH 105(3) or MATH 110(3), and MATH 115(3).
+Entrepreneurship majors must complete the University's Modes of Inquiry requirements, which are partially satisfied by MGT 252 Business Ethics (which also counts as a Religious/Theological Modes of Inquiry), MATH 105(3) or MATH 110(3), and MGT 120(1) or MGT 125(3).
 All business majors must complete BALT 240.